The History of Google Algorithm Updates

 If you own a website, you likely rely on search engines for organic traffic and conversions.
 And by search engines, I mean Google.
 With over 84% of the global search market, Google is by far the most popular search engine in the world.
 And they’ve achieved that by providing an especially great experience for their users.

 To maintain that position, Google constantly makes updates to their algorithm to provide the best search results.
 While some of these updates are minor, others are huge changes that significantly impact the ranking of your website in search results.
-Knowledge of these big updates are important since, as SEOs, the more we know about what Google and their users want, the more accurately we can provide that, and the more likely Google is to reward us with higher rankings.
+Knowledge of Google’s SEO update history is important since, as SEOs, the more we know about what Google and their users want, the more accurately we can provide that, and the more likely Google is to reward us with higher rankings.

-Even if you have a team that takes care of your SEO, being knowledgeable about these changes helps you anticipate what future changes may come, and can help make SEO reports more meaningful to you.
+Even if you have a team that takes care of your SEO, being knowledgeable about Google’s algorithm timeline helps you anticipate what future changes may come and can help make SEO reports more meaningful to you.
 Here are some of the most significant algorithm updates Google has made, and how they can continue to impact your rankings today.

 1. Florida – November 2003